crueber/DataSerializer/README.md

 This is a simple data serializer that will allow you to transform one JSON object in to another one, in a different format, via rules.
 This is a complete rewrite of the library of the similiar name (dataserializer) by kulakowka, with full backwards compatibility to that library.
 Primarily, it now supports deeply nested objects in the model.

-Here is an example that shows most of what is possible with these updates:
+I would highly recommend that you just take a look at the test.js file to get a feel for how it works.
+Here is a quick sample of what is possible:

 ```javascript
 var Serializer = require('data-serializer');